Where can I obtain information about disability parking?

 How do I schedule exams at the Disability Resource Center?

 To schedule exams in the DRC, you must be registered with our office.
-For additional information about testing accommodations please visit https://disability.umn.edu/accommodations/testing
+Please visit our Testing Page to learn more.

 Are textbooks available in different formats?